 The unthinkable has happened.
 Yes, savvy reader, bona fide post-modern rockstar artist and art-world darling Jeff Koons has collaborated with major, global luxury brand Louis Vuitton, installing his iconic stainless-steel inflatable-bunny “sculptural object” titled “Rabbit” in the brand’s boutique display windows alongside special-made stainless-steel balloon versions of the LV logo.
-Pictured here is his studio’s handiwork as it currently appears in the display window of a store in Newport Beach, California.

 The idea is genius, if maybe accidental and gimmicky to the extreme.
 HWY is a shop on Sunset Blvd. in Echo Park, in Los Angeles, that sells vintage clothing and original branded HWY t-shirts with a biker bent.
 The clothes racks and merch tables occupy much of the front half

 The Atlantic magazine produced a cool little video about Studio B and efforts to preserve and exhibit graffiti art from an abandoned New Orleans housing project.
 The video is done in mini-documentary style and titled the “Eternality of Graffiti.”
 We love the title, by the way!

 We are fans of architecture.
 Even more so we are fans of “architectural design.”
 However, kitsch and the aesthetics of the contemporary commercial Xmas holiday experience, we are not fans of.
 But we were intrigued by a recent contest at our office to design and build a holiday-style gingerbread house.

 The current mural at the “Bowery Wall” (a.k.a., the “Deitch Wall”) in downtown New York City is an epic, colorful composition of 3D block letters and abstract 2D graphical shapes.
 The massive painting is by the artist Lakwena and its message “Lift you higher” could be describing the artwork itself.